Flu vaccine is 48% effective this season, CDC says

 Generally, vaccine effectiveness varies and not only based on what type of viruses are circulating.

-"How well the vaccine matches the circulating virus is certainly a big factor," said Flannery, "But that's not the whole story and sometimes there are differences by age or ... the immune status of the individual.
+"How well the vaccine matches the circulating virus is certainly a big factor," Flannery said.
+"But that's not the whole story, and sometimes there are differences by age or ... the immune status of the individual.
 So there are individual factors as well as the circulating viruses that influence vaccine effectiveness."

 The pattern this season is very similar to previous H3N2 seasons, according to Flannery, with higher hospitalization rates seen in the 65 and older population.
-"Young kids also are having severe illness," said Flannery.
+"Young kids also are having severe illness," he said.

-"Right now it looks on track to be a moderately severe H3N2 season," said Flannery.
+"Right now, it looks on track to be a moderately severe H3N2 season," he said.
 "It seems like it's similar to the 2012-2013 season, which was a season with millions of cases and about 60,000 hospitalizations and 2,000 deaths."

 'If you haven't gotten vaccinated ... run'

-Infectious disease specialist Dr. William Schaffner freely admits that "the flu vaccine is an imperfect vaccine, it often cannot prevent flu completely."
+Infectious disease specialist Dr. William Schaffner freely admits that "the flu vaccine is an imperfect vaccine.
+It often cannot prevent flu completely."

 "But if you get vaccinated and get the flu, your disease is going to be in all likelihood much milder than it might have been.
 You won't have to be admitted to the hospital, you won't have to go to the ICU, and you won't die."

-"So half a loaf is better than none," said Schaffner.
-"In the meantime, we support the people who are working in laboratories to make an even better influenza vaccine, which we hope will be available a few years down the road."
+"So half a loaf is better than none," Schaffner said.
+"In the meantime, we support the people who are working in laboratories to make an even better influenza vaccine, which we hope will be available a few years down the road.

 "Still, we can do a lot of good with a pretty good vaccine available today."

-With flu continuing to occur through this month and into March, there's still flu that can be prevented or made less severe, said Schaffner.
+With flu continuing to occur through this month and into March, there's still flu that can be prevented or made less severe, Schaffner said.
 "So that's why we always say it's not too late -- but it is very late.

 "If you haven't gotten vaccinated and you haven't gotten sick yet, run -- do not walk -- this afternoon.
-You should get your flu vaccine because it does take 10 days to two weeks for maximum protection."
+You should get your flu vaccine, because it does take 10 days to two weeks for maximum protection."

 If you do come down with the flu, it is important to call a health care provider who can give you a prescription for an antiviral drug.

-"And what that will do is also make the disease less severe and you're likely not to be ill for as long," said Schaffner.
-"It shortens the duration of the influenza and it also makes it less likely you will spread that virus to the people around you."
+"And what that will do is also make the disease less severe, and you're likely not to be ill for as long," Schaffner said.
+"It shortens the duration of the influenza, and it also makes it less likely you will spread that virus to the people around you."

 Specifically, the CDC advises early treatment with oseltamivir for anyone at risk for suffering flu complications, a group that includes "65 and older, young children, people with underlying compromising health conditions" and those who are hospitalized, according to Flannery.